ntoles/tristan-wiki/pages/tristanv2/pic/tristanv2-downsampling.md

 ### Particle downsampling

-We provide a particle downsampling (or merging) routine performed on every tile.
+We provide a particle downsampling (or merging) routine performed on every tile (for massless and chargeless particles) or on every cell (for massive/charged particles).
 We employ a variation of the algorithm described by [Vranic + (2015)](https://www.sciencedirect.com/science/article/pii/S0010465515000405?via%3Dihub) where multiple particles in the same momentum bin are being merged into two, conserving weights, energy and momentum components.
+For charged particles the undeposited currents are taken care of with an extra deposit step (hence the constraint with merging region of only one cell).

 For a particular species (say, species #3) to be considered for downsampling one has to specify explicitly in the `input` file: